 Pros and Cons of Genetic Testing: The human body is composed of millions of cells, which are considered as the “basic units of life”.
 Inside each cell lies the genetic material or the DNA (Deoxyribonucleic Acid).

 Short sections of DNA are called together as the gene.
-The gene is also dubbed as the “basic unit of heredity” as it contains the information and instructions that dictates how the body should develop and function.
-In addition, the gene is also important in the expression of inheritable characters and traits.
+The gene is also dubbed as the “basic unit of heredity” as it contains the information and instructions that dictate how the body should develop and function.
+Also, the gene is also important in the expression of inheritable characters and traits.

 Table of Contents

 - How Is Genetic Testing Done?

 - Pros and Cons of Genetic Testing

 Do you have a family history of acquiring a specific disease?
 Or are you planning to have a child but afraid that he/she might inherit a trait you wouldn’t want to?
 Genetic testing is the solution to all of these questions.
 The results of a genetic test confirm and eliminate the possibility of any suspected genetic disorder.
 Such results will be highly advantageous for the early treatment and prevention of diseases.

 There are a lot of types of genetic testing depending on what you want to test.
 Genetic testing can range from biochemical tests, molecular approach, or simply family history questionnaires.
 To perform a genetic test, a tissue from any organ that usually develops during pregnancy can be obtained.
 Examples of such are the placenta, amniotic fluid (pregnant woman’s water), bone marrow, or blood.